himanshi-sh2312/Shopmate-Performance-marketing-SQL-Excel-PowerBI-ML-project/README.md

 📊 Performance Marketing Funnel Analyzer
-A data-driven dashboard and ML project to analyze and optimize paid digital campaigns.
+A data-driven dashboard and ML project to analyze and optimize paid digital campaigns over 3 channels - Google ads, instagram and Youtube.

 🚀 Overview
 This project simulates and analyzes marketing performance data across platforms like Google Ads, Instagram, and YouTube.
 It offers an end-to-end view of campaign efficiency using key KPIs and predictive modeling.
+We have done in depth performance analysis, using Excel, SQL, PowerBI.

 📌 Features
 📈 Interactive Dashboard